gyzcode/inference-tutorials-generic/car_detection_tutorial/step_4/Readme.md

 ### CPU and GPU

-Note: In order to run this section, the GPU is required to be present and correctly configured.
+**Note**: In order to run this section, the GPU is required to be present and correctly configured.

-1. Now let us shift running the models to another device, the GPU.
+1. Now we shift running the models to another device, the GPU.
 First we run in synchronous mode then asynchronous with increasing -n_async values using the commands:

 ```Bash
 ./intel64/Release/car_detection_tutorial -m $mVLP16 -d GPU -m_va $mVA16 -d_va GPU -i ../../data/car-detection.mp4 -n_async 1